How To Add A Link Section To WordPress

 Links Widget

-Installing the Link Manager plugin adds a ‘Links’ widget to your ‘Widgets’ section.
+Installing the Link Manager plugin adds a ‘Links’ widget to your ‘Widgets’ screen.

-To access and configure your Link widgets, choose Appearance > Widgets in the dashboard menu …
+To access and configure your Link widgets, go to your WP admin menu and select Appearance > Widgets

 Links widget